Lycurgus1/Ansible/README.md

 ping 192.168.33.11
 ```

-- This chould how bytes coming from the IPs
+- This should show bytes coming from the IPs
 - However you do not have access to the servers yet
+- Press ctrl + c to cancel the ping

 ### 6. Set up access to the servers from the controller server (aws)